 Soil and organic debris are full of all kinds of marvelous natural composters.
 One of them, the bird’s nest fungus, is also a master of mimicry.
 It has the appearance of a cup-shaped nest with little spheres inside that resemble eggs.
 In fact, the spheres are the method through which the organism reproduces itself.

 Whenever I see one of these little nests in my bark mulch, it makes me smile.
 They are magical little organisms with a unique reproductive strategy and wonderful composting abilities.
 Finding bird’s nest fungus in mulch is a common sight, as the fungi live off the organic substrate and turn it into rich soil.
-The cup shape is
+The cup shape is actually the fruiting body of the fungus and holds the lentil-shaped peridioles that contain the spores which are the basis of the saprophyte’s reproduction.

 Bird’s nest fungi in gardens are common in moist, cool locations primarily in fall.
 Their preferred locations are rich soil, animal feces, decaying wood, and plant debris.